 On Thursday October 28, 2021, Chief Medical Officer of Health Dr. Kieran Moore indicated during a news briefing that the Province of Ontario would not be adding COVID-19 to the list of nine diseases that public school students must be immunized against.

 Currently, there is no requirement for eligible students to provide proof of vaccination against COVID-19 for school attendance.
 Schools are a high-risk setting for COVID-19 and other communicable diseases as they bring together large numbers of individuals for long and extended periods of time increasing the likelihood transmission of certain diseases.
 As of November 15th, there have been more than 450 cohorts of students dismissed through schools and daycares due to COVID-19 exposure.
-The Immunization of School Pupils Act
+The Immunization of School Pupils Act (Ministry of Health, 2021)requires that children and youth attending school be immunized against designated diseases, unless they have a valid exemption.
+The addition of COVID-19 as a ”designated disease” within the Immunization of School Pupils Act would support a number of important public health priorities including:

 - Increased uptake of the vaccine, providing protection for those who are too young or medically unable to be vaccinated in school communities and beyond.
 This will result in a safer learning environment for students, staff, their families and the broader community.